So, can dogs eat turkey?

 So here we go, a few fun facts about this deli product.

 - For starters, only male turkeys can gobble.
-Which is why, females are referred to as being “hens” whereas males are called “gobblers”
+This is why females are referred to as “hens” whereas males are called “gobblers”

 - Thought only chameleons could change color?
 Well, not quite.
 Turkeys might not be able to camouflage themselves by changing into different colors, but they can still exhibit a range of different kinds of colors whenever their mood changes.
 Typically, their facial color changes from white to blue to red, depending on how excited they are by a given situation.
 Therefore, the more intense the color, the more excited the turkey may be.